emanuelfeld/poirot/README.rst

     chmod +x .git/hooks/pre-commit
     vim .git/hooks/pre-commit

-Then edit this line to refer to the correct patterns file(s):
+If you would like to use a pattern file other than the default, edit this line to give the correct file(s) in the quotes.
+Remember, you can list multiple files separated by commas.

 .. code:: bash

-    little-grey-cells --dir $(dirname $(pwd)) --staged --patterns=""
+    poirot --dir $(dirname $(pwd)) --staged --patterns=""

 Now, whenever you try to commit changes, Poirot will run and warn you if your changes contain any of the patterns you have included.
 If he finds something, he will give you the option to cancel your commit.
 Then you can fix anything amiss and re-commit.

 For All Repositories
 _____________________
 To set a global pre-commit hook using Poirot, you can use the `init.templatedir <https://git-scm.com/docs/git-init>`_ configuration variable.
-Then, whenever you :code:`git init` a repository, Poirot will be set to run (this also works retroactively on existing repositories).
+Then, whenever you :code:`git init` a repository, Poirot will be set to run.

+To use Poirot on existing repositories, you can either follow the instructions above or re-run :code:`git init` in the repo.
+Running :code:`git init` in an existing repository is safe.
+It will not overwrite things that are already there.
+It will only add new template files (e.g. this hook).

 .. code:: bash